-Based on the foregoing definition, during the last completed financial year of the Corporation, there were two Named Executive Officers ("NEO").
+Based on the foregoing definition, during the last completed financial year of the Corporation, there were two Named Executive Officers ("NEO"), being Philip O'Quigley, CEO and Anne Flynn, CFO.

 Compensation Discussion and Analysis

 In assessing the compensation of its executive officers, the Corporation does not have in place formal objectives, criteria or analysis; it is through Board discussion, with input from and upon the recommendations of the Compensation Committee.
 The Compensation Committee is comprised of JoAchim Conrad, Greg Smith, Daryl Gilbert and Maxim Mayorets.